adambyle/ultima/docs/data_structure.md

 # NBT Data Structure

-The NBT field `ult:players` contains all essential player data for settings, records, and statistics.
+The NBT field `ult:players` contains all essential player data for settings and statistics.
 The NBT is organized as follows:

     ult:players {
-        Global { NBT data shared between all players Parkour { Parkour record times
-                manor { for Manor map
-                    Full { for full course
-                        string Name : JSON text name of record holder, int Time : ticks to complete this portion, int[] UUID : UUID of record holder },
-                    Half { for half course
-                        ... see above
-                    }
-                },
-                woodlands { for Woodlands map
-                    ... see above
-                }
-            }
-        },
         Players[] { a player's data
             byte afkTime : enumerator for AFK settings, byte autoReady : enumerator for auto-ready settings,